 All of our sedation options are safe, effective, and comfortable for your child.

 Nitrous oxide, commonly referred to as laughing gas, is a gas that is mixed with oxygen, which, once inhaled, promotes an extreme sense of relaxation.
 This is a good option for younger patients who are feeling very uneasy about sitting in the dental chair.
-They will remain conscious and will be able to answer questions from Dr. Paige Schmidt during the treatment.
+They will remain conscious and will be able to answer questions from our doctors during the treatment.
 Once we remove the nitrous oxide, your child will feel back to normal within minutes, and they can go about their day without any side effects.

 General anesthesia is recommended for apprehensive children, children that are of a precooperative age, children with special healthcare needs, or that are not candidates for treatment in office with nitrous or oral conscious sedation.
 General anesthesia renders you child completely asleep for treatment to be accomplished.
 This would be the same if he or she was having their tonsils removed or ear tubes placed.
 Sprout Pediatric Dentistry works closely with a group of anesthesia providers to safely administer the general anesthesia.
-Dr. Schmidt has surgical privileges at multiple hospitals and dental surgical centers in town including St. Luke's Children's Hospital, Saint Alphonsus Regional Medical Center and West Valley Medical Center.
+Our doctors have surgical privileges at multiple hospitals and dental surgical centers in town including St. Luke's Children's Hospital, Saint Alphonsus Regional Medical Center and West Valley Medical Center.